multiverseweb/shop-management/README.md

 ## Introduction of the Numismatic Gallery Management System

-We will make this project by using C++ and text file handling.
+We will make this project by using Python and text file handling.
 It will be a menu-driven program, in which we will use different user-defined functions for different actions that the user wants to perform.
 Some of the actions that the user will be able to perform are:
 <pre>
 ✯ View details                          ✯ Add details
 ✯ Delete details                        ✯ Admin mode